-The Company's activities expose it to a variety of financial risks: credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks: market risk (including cash flow risk), credit risk and liquidity risk.

 The Company does not have a formal risk management policy programme.
 Instead the susceptibility of the Company to financial risks such as interest rate risk, credit risk and liquidity risk is monitored as part of its daily management of the business.